 We’re told in marketing all the time that to be successful you have to be different, but think about this… Two of the biggest brands in the world, Pepsi and Coke; are they really different?
 Now of course, what you’ll tell me is they taste different – and that will be true – but let me paint this scenario for you…

-You go into a bar and a friend says, “I’ll have a Coke”, so you go up to the bomb and then you say to them, “please can I have a Coca Cola?” and the Barman replies, “I’m sorry sir, we only have Pepsi.”
+You go into a bar and a friend says, “I’ll have a Coke”, so you go up to the barman and then you say to them, “please can I have a Coca Cola?” and the Barman replies, “I’m sorry sir, we only have Pepsi.”
 So you shout at your friend, “They’ve only got Pepsi.”
 What do most people say?
 “That’s OK” because although we know they taste different, for most people that interchangeable.
 If they don’t have Coke they’ll have Pepsi.
 They may have a preference, but when one isn’t available, the other will do.
 So these companies aren’t really different at all, and yet we’re talking about two of the biggest brands in the world.

 Let me give you another example.
 Think about McDonald’s and Burger King.
 How many of you would really say you’ve got a preference for Burger King, but you’d never go anywhere near a McDonald’s… ever.
 For most people, again, they’re interchangeable.
 They may have a preference and they are not exactly the same, but for most people if Burger King’s not available, they’re quite happy to have McDonald’s or vice versa.